TomMarianer/gwml/README.md

 The three machines, and motivation for using each, are:

 - astrophys - the astrophysics department's cluster, useful because of the large storage space available and the 'bigmem' node - a node with 1000GB RAM.
-- power - the university's power cluster, useful because of the high performance GPU's installed on it (NVIDIA Tesla V100 at the time).
+- power - the university's power cluster, useful because of the high performance GPUs installed on it (NVIDIA Tesla V100 at the time).
 - local - my laptop, used to run Juptyer notebooks for post-processing and visualizations.

 Both astrophys and power are high performance clusters, running PBS servers.
 Therefore, the code run on these clusters was written as `.py` scripts.
 Each script (or group of scripts performing similar tasks) has a corresponding `.pbs` file, containing pbs commands to submit the script to the cluster.
 The submission itself is then done using the following command: